thegworld/gtx-browser/mojo/public/tools/bindings/README.md

   the set of capabilities provided to the service.

 * **`[AllowedContext=enum]`**:
-  The `AllowedContext` attribute is used in Chromium to tag methods that pass remotes or receivers of interfaces that are marked with a `RequireContext` attribute.
+  The `AllowedContext` attribute is used in GTx Browser to tag methods that pass remotes or receivers of interfaces that are marked with a `RequireContext` attribute.
 The enum provided on the method must be equal or better (lower numerically) than the one required on the interface being passed.
 At present